Bookmark saved

 Kate's eyes were open.
 Staring at nothing.
 Seeing something.

 Chelsea approached the bed slowly.
-Her heart pounded in her chest.
+Her heart hammered in her chest.
 "Kate.
 Kate, wake up."

 The sounds continued.
 Kate's lips formed shapes that looked painful, stretched and twisted in ways that didn't match normal speech.
-Her jaw moved at angles that seemed slightly off, slightly too wide, slightly wrong.
+Her jaw moved at angles that were wrong—slightly too wide, slightly inhuman.

 "Kate."
 Chelsea shook her shoulder.
 "Wake up.
 Now."